Overnight chia oats are a healthy meal prep breakfast recipe. They’re delicious on their own or topped with your favorite fruit.

 - ¼ cup old-fashioned oats (gluten-free if needed)

-- Whisk together milk of choice, honey, nut/ seed butter, and collagen peptides.
+- Whisk together milk of choice, sweetener, and nut/ seed butter.
 You can also quickly combine all the ingredients by blending in a blender on medium to high speed for 30-60 seconds.

-- Pour liquid in a mason jar and add oats and chia seeds.
-Stir, or (once the lid is on) shake the mason jar to combine.
+- Pour liquid in a mason jar or other airtight container and add oats and chia seeds.
+Seal and shake the jar to combine.

-- Refrigerate overnight (or at least a few hours).
+- Refrigerate overnight (or at least a four hours).
 Stir again just before serving and top with any desired toppings.